zio/zio-quill/README.md

 # Overview #

 Quill provides a Quoted Domain Specific Language (QDSL) to express queries in Scala and execute them in a target language.
-The library's core is designed to support multiple target languages, but the current version only supports the generation of Structured Language Queries (SQL) for interacting with relational databases.
+The library's core is designed to support multiple target languages, but the current version only supports the generation of Structured Language Queries (SQL).

 ![example](https://raw.githubusercontent.com/getquill/quill/master/example.gif)